Protonk/sr-characters/New/face.md

 I think of this guy like a sneaky face.
 He's got all the face skills (and a little charisma), but he's *really* good at looking like he belongs somewhere or vanishing entirely.

 16 to hit with knives (which hit at 9P -3 AP), 15 to hit with the pistol.
 Decent dodge, but the real payoff is in full use of stealth skills for a face that can be very good at certain types of combat.
+Burning edge when hitting an unsuspecting opponent with a knife (no dodge roll unless they overcome surprise, so all hits are net hits) will give 19 dice to hit.

+It's also a type of character (physical adept) that can be interesting in combat, but in an intruiging way.
+My other adept is all combat--max stats and adept powers (including a quality to boost magic one more).
+This character sacrifices edge and money to get the maximum practical boost from adept powers while maintaining a broad set of skills and acceptable stats.
+It's a well rounded role-player.

 ####SINs: